 Thank you for your continued support of Silverstone Circuit, it’s very much appreciated.
 This web page will be updated throughout the year with useful information for you, including any noisy track days and traffic management plans for larger events.

-The Silverstone Experience museum, a brand new visitor attraction, opened in Winter 2019.
-Book tickets online.
+The Silverstone Experience museum, a brand new visitor attraction, opened in Winter 2019, is currently closed following the Government’s announcement of a second lockdown.

 IMPORTANT LOCAL INFORMATION